edelabar/ericdelabar.com/_posts/outdated/2008-03-18-a-style-by-any-other-name.markdown

 ---
 layout: post
-title: A Style by Any Other Name by Eric DeLabar
+title: A Style by Any Other Name
 metadesc:
 class: post disclaimer
 changefreq: never
 priority: 0.4
-category: outdated
+categories: [outdated, blogging]
 ---
-# A Style by Any Other Name

 Ah, creativity.
 As always, I'm in search of a [muse](http://en.wikipedia.org/wiki/Muse).
 Now I have a rather plain looking website just begging for some style.
 I'm moderately happy with the markup, and I feel comfortable enough with [WordPress](http://www.wordpress.org/)' theming capabilities that I'm ready start making this site look like something.